rejasupotaro/amazon-product-search/README.md

 ## Experimentation

-The demo app provides the ability to run experiments with different experimental settings.
+The demo application allows for the execution of experiments with different experimental settings.

 ```python
 # src/demo/experimental_setup.py